Beate Uhse-Rotermund: Early life

-Uhse was born in Wargenau, a neighborhood of Cranz, East Prussia (now Zelenogradsk, Russia).
-She was the youngest of three children of the farmer Otto Köstlin and the doctor Magarete Köstlin (one of the first five female doctors in Germany).
+Beate Dorothea Köstlin was born in Wargenau, a neighbourhood of Cranz, East Prussia (now Zelenogradsk, Russia).
+She was the youngest of three children of doctor Margarete Köstlin-Räntsch, (one of the first five female doctors in Germany) and farmer Otto Köstlin.

 When she was eight years old, her older brother told her the myth of Icarus.
 Beate was fascinated by the story, and by the idea of flying—so much so that she gathered chicken feathers and glued together some wings and jumped from her parents' veranda.
 Beate was a wild child.
 Her parents did not try to control her; instead they encouraged their daughter in her interests and desires.
-They assisted her in getting a good education at progressive boarding schools "Schule am Meer" and "Odenwaldschule" where she graduated.
-They informed their children on sexual matters early, and spoke with them openly about sexuality and contraception.
+They ensured she got a good education at progressive boarding schools, first "Schule am Meer" then "Odenwaldschule" where she graduated.
+Her parents informed their children about sexual matters early, and spoke with them openly about sexuality and contraception.
 At 15, Beate became the Hessian javelin champion.